Political and media dereliction foments criminal unrest

-The wanton, September 13, 2020 firing on two uniformed Los Angeles County sheriff’s deputies while they sat in their marked police vehicle was an outrage.
+The wanton Sept.
+13, 2020, firing on two uniformed Los Angeles County sheriff’s deputies while they sat in their marked police vehicle was an outrage.
 Other affronts emanated from that disgraceful attack: A witness to the assault is recorded cackling with delight after the gunfire.
 Outside the hospital where the deputies fought for their lives, a group of malefactors sought to block entrances, profanely beckoning for death.
 Several community leaders publicly hailed the assault.

 Contrary to the routine media and political narratives, the criminal unrest now oppressing the U.S. is the culmination of factors that were well-established prior to 2020.
 Examining just a few elucidates how political and media obfuscation fomented the country’s current public safety crisis and how Georgia is no exception.